OlgaJ1989/sussex-walks/README.md

     ![Title](https://github.com/OlgaJ1989/sussex-walks/blob/master/docs/title.png)

 * Intro
-    * A small section explaining the purpose of the website nad the type of walks people can find in Sussex.
+    * A small section explaining the purpose of the website and the type of walks people can find in Sussex.

     ![Intro](https://github.com/OlgaJ1989/sussex-walks/blob/master/docs/intro.png)